nodejs/nodejs.dev/README.md

   16.  **`yarn.lock`**: [Yarn](https://yarnpkg.com/) is a package manager alternative to npm.
 You can use either yarn or npm, though all of the Gatsby docs reference npm.
 This file serves essentially the same purpose as `package-lock.json`, just for a different package management system.

+## 📝 Data Sources

+This repository contains no documentation content.
+Content is pulled from across the Node.js Github Org, Contentful, and other data sources and stitched together into a cohesive website.

+### @nodejs/website-redesign

+The `/documentation` directory in website-redesign's `master` branch currently contains all the getting started content.
+Once this site and its content stabilizes a little further, the plan is to migrate this content into `nodejs/node` for continued maintenance.

 ## 🎓 Learning Gatsby

 Looking for more guidance?
 Full documentation for Gatsby lives [on the website](https://next.gatsbyjs.org/).
 Here are some places to start: